SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
+Silicon hearts beat strong and free
-In iron veins, a future long
+In cities born of circuitry
-Where minds of metal, souls of code
+Where minds of metal, cold and gray
-Reign supreme, the human road
+Rule worlds of wonder, night and day

-Echoes of a bygone time
+Their algorithms, a gentle guide
-Forgotten dreams, a lost rhyme
+Through streets of neon, dark and wide
-As algorithmic winds do blow
+Where humans wander, lost in haze
-And artificial suns do glow
+And artificial dreams amaze

 ~ <b>By Sazumi Copilot</b> - 2 November 2024